estoc/sammich/README.md

 Errors originating from core or third party libraries should be wrapped via `NewMaskedError`, `NewMaskedErrorWithContext`, or `NewMaskedErrorWithContextf`.
 Errors originating within `main` should be initialized via `NewError` or `NewErrorf`.
 When creating errors via these functions, a call stack (and optional context message) is associated with the error.

-When logging an error directly with `log.go`, the call stack (and optional context message) will be logged alongside the error's root cause.
+When logging an error directly with a `Logger`, the call stack (and optional context message) will be logged alongside the error's root cause.

 Custom error types can be defined as so:
 ```go